 “With echoes of deep gospel in Russell’s voice as she sings over a mix of electric guitar, resonant piano, and percussion… at once uplifting and a little melancholy.” —Wall Street Journal

-8:00 PM—The Oxford American magazine is excited to welcome Birds of Chicago to South on Main!
+8:00 PM—The Oxford American magazine is excited to welcome Birds of Chicago to South on Main, with special guest Smokey & The Mirror!
 This is the fourth and final show in their 2017-18 Archetypes & Troubadours Series.
 Doors open at 6:00 PM, with dinner and drinks available for purchase at that time.
 The series is made possible in part by presenting sponsors Chris Harkins of Raymond James and J. Mark & Christy Davis.

 Additional season partners include UCA College of Fine Arts & Communication, Acura, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.